Marina Ginestà: Life

-Ginestà was born in Toulouse to, on 29 January 1919, into a working-class leftist family that had emigrated to France from Spain.
+Ginestà was born in Toulouse on 29 January 1919, into a working-class leftist family that had emigrated to France from Spain.
 Her parents were both tailors: Empar Coloma Chalmeta, from Valencia, and Bruno Ginestà Manubens, from Manresa.
 She moved to Barcelona with her parents at the age of 11.
 Ginestà later joined the Unified Socialist Party of Catalonia.
 As the war broke out in 1936, she served as a reporter and a translator assisting Mikhail Koltsov, a correspondent of the Soviet newspaper Pravda.
 Before the end of the war, Ginestà was wounded and evacuated to Montpellier.
 As France was occupied by the Nazis, she fled to the Dominican Republic where she married a former Republican officer.
 In 1946, she was forced to leave the country because of the persecution by the dictator Rafael Trujillo and relocate to Venezuela.
 In 1949, she divorced her husband and moved to France.
 In 1952, Ginestà married a Belgian diplomat and returned to Barcelona.
 She moved to Paris in 1978.
 Marina Ginestà died there at the age of 94 in January 2014.